• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 There are many ways in which customer service is being automated.
 Here are a few examples:

-• Automated questions answering – Many questions are fairly prosaic (“How do I reset my password”), and can effectively be outsourced to a properly finetuned large language model.
+• Automated question answering – Many questions are fairly prosaic (“How do I reset my password”), and can effectively be outsourced to a properly finetuned large language model.
 When such a model is trained on a company’s documentation, it’s often powerful enough to handle these kinds of low-level requests.

 • Summarization – There have long been models that could do an adequate job of summarization, but large language models have kicked this functionality into high gear.
-With an endless stream of new emails, Slack messages, etc. constantly being generated, having an agent that can summarize their contents and keep agents in the loop will do a lot to boost their productivity.

 Moving Quiq-ly into the Future!